 Just a couple of decades ago, the thought of autonomous vehicles or self driving cars belonged to the sci-fi area.
 Today, many self driving car statistics are there to tell the truths of this breakthrough in the automotive industry.

 Consequently, a number of tech and automotive companies strive to get hold of this technology.
 It will be a part of our lives sooner than we expected.

 It’s therefore valuable to learn more about the autonomous cars’ impact on people’s lives, their safety concerns, financial consequences, and even certain ethical issues.

-Let’s get into some interesting stats and facts.
+Now let’s get into some interesting stats and facts about these driverless autos.